shapeintheglass/DanielleRandomizer/README.md

   * Renamed "Foam" guns to "Toy" guns
   * Updated textures for exotic guns so that the ammo counter is visible
   * Updated inventory and HUD icons for "more guns" guns
-* 0.4 (currently in development)
+* 0.4
   * Fixed an issue where station randomization could lead to a soft lock during Alex's lockdown
   * Fixed an issue where body randomization could generate bald women
+  * Fixed an issue with body randomization so that Jovan, Bellamy, and Ingram can have randomized heads without their head disappearing
+  * Fixed an issue with fabrication plans not properly spawning in the "lite" preset
+  * Fixed an issue with player model randomization where Morgan's arms would be grey
+  * Fixed an issue with "More Guns" exotic guns where firing them would kill you immediately
   * Removed tentacles from the spawn presets because they were only causing trouble
+  * Removed grenade guns from "More Guns"
+  * Split item/enemy randomization presets into item/prop and enemy/npc
+  * Optimized level randomization to decrease install time
+  * Updated neuromod and new item descriptions to be more clear (ex. randomized neuromods will have accurate info, exotic guns will say what kind of ammo is needed)
-  * Adjusted fabrication plan randomization to produce more reasonable costs
+  * Modified fabrication plan randomization to produce more reasonable costs
+  * Modified presets for "Lite", "Recommended", and "Chaotic"
+  * Modified enemy randomization so that certain enemies are no longer whitelisted (the lift phantom, the lift technopath, the water treatment technopath)
+  * Modified dialog randomization to also randomize cutscene dialog
+  * Modified pickup item randomization to utilize in-game randomness (ex. fruit trees can yield different random junk)
+  * Added new spawn preset options, such as splitting "with nightmare" into a separate enemy randomization option, or "randomize within theme" for props
   * Added randomization options for recyclers, operator dispensers, hackable objects, and repairable objects
   * Added a "living corpses" option that makes all corpses spawn in alive (intended for "Living Talos" preset)
-  * Split item/enemy randomization presets into item/prop and enemy/npc
+  * Added Prey Souls guns and turrets (icons and materials are different from the original mod, some guns such as the psi cutter, laser assault rifle, time shotgun, and gauss rifle are not present)

 ## Acknowledgments

 A big thanks to:

 * Coyote for letting me use his content from Prey Souls!
 * JerryTerry for letting me use their "Natural Day 2 Start" mod!
 * Fellow Prey modders such as Rosodude, jmx777, and coyote, who have helped me understand more about the file structure
 * The brave adventrous souls who have helped me playtest and debug